 Our pupils may have a range of learning needs such as Autism Spectrum Disorder, Social, Emotional and Mental Health Needs and Communication Difficulties.
 All our pupils have an Education and Health Care Plan.
-Some pupils may have missed aspects of their education prior to attending Aurora Wilden View School and so they often begin their education here with attainment levels and skills that are significantly below average for their age.
+Some pupils may have missed aspects of their education prior to attending Aurora Cedars School and so they often begin their education here with attainment levels and skills that are significantly below average for their age.

-The aim and values of Aurora Wilden View School are focused on maximising every individuals' potential to develop into a confident, secure, well-adjusted, and skilled young person who will make a positive contribution to society and live as independent a life as possible.
+The aim and values of Aurora Cedars School are focused on maximising every individuals' potential to develop into a confident, secure, well-adjusted and skilled young person who will make a positive contribution to society and live as independent a life as possible.

-Aurora Wilden View School delivers a bespoke curriculum, which is closely aligned with our pupils' levels of ability, interests, and aspirations.
+Aurora Cedars School delivers a bespoke curriculum, which is closely aligned with our pupils' levels of ability, interests and aspirations.
 It is broad, balanced, and relevant to needs and designed to have integrated clinical and therapeutic support as necessary and a focus on developing resilience and preparing pupils for the next stage in their lives.
 This specialist curriculum is tailored to our pupils' individual needs and based on a person-centred planning framework.
-Professionals, parents, and the pupil will be pivotal in ensuring individual needs are met.
+Professionals, parents and the pupil will be pivotal in ensuring individual needs are met.

-Learners can start at Aurora Wilden View School during any time in their education, at any point in the year.
-It is important that teachers quickly assess and try and understand the extent of the learner's previous knowledge, skills and understanding both in the core subjects and in their specific subject area.
-Teachers at Aurora Wilden View School must be equipped with knowledge of the curriculum in reading, writing and mathematics as well as their own subject area due to the academic ability of some of the learners we teach.
+Learners can start at Aurora Cedars School during any time in their education, at any point in the year and are supported through an individualised transition programme.
+It is important that teachers use this transition time to assess and try and understand the extent of the learner's previous knowledge, skills and understanding both in the core subjects and in their specific subject area.
+Teachers at Aurora Cedars School have to be equipped with knowledge of the curriculum in reading, writing and mathematics as well as their own subject area due to the academic ability of some of the learners we teach.
 There are also times when lessons don't follow their planned route due to incidental learning which is equally important to explore.
 This could be due to gaps in learning or an interest that has been sparked in the individual learner/group, which through further exploration will strengthen the planned learning content.
 Due to learners often missing gaps in education, teachers planning won't always fully understand the learner's historic educational profile.
-At times, planned sequencing must be paused to revisit previous content/skills which the learner is expected to have covered at an earlier stage of their educational career.
-Due to these daily staff meetings/handovers are important to share knowledge of learner's social, emotional, and academic learning.
+At times, planned sequencing has to be paused to revisit previous content/skills which the learner is expected to have covered at an earlier stage of their educational career.
+Daily staff meetings/handovers are important to share knowledge of learner's social, emotional and academic learning.
 Through these meetings teachers can work closely to support cross-curricular planning and allow the learner to make more rapid progress.